-When we talk about micro mobility, we are referring to smaller vehicles with electric drivetrains, such as electric scooters (e-scooters), Segways, but also to hoverboards and e-skateboards.
-They are referred to by the term "Personal Light Electric Vehicles".
+When we talk about micro mobility, we are referring to smaller vehicles with electric drivetrains, such as electric scooters and Segways.
+They are referred to by the term “Personal Light Electric Vehicles”.

 These vehicles are battery-driven and thus emit zero emissions.
-Many of these vehicles are so special because they are very small and lightweight, which makes them foldable and portable.
-These features allow the user to take the vehicles on public transport, which is why they have a special added value with regard to linking different means of transport and to covering short distances in particular (last mile mobility).
+A special feature of many of these vehicles is that they are very small and lightweight, thus allowing for a foldable and portable design.
+This enables the users to take the vehicles on public transport, which is why they have a special added value with regard to linking different means of transport and to covering short distances in particular (so-called “last mile mobility”).

-With the entry into force of the Regulations on Personal Light Electric Vehicles on 15 June 2019, the foundations have been laid to allow the use of Personal Light Electric Vehicles with a handlebar on public roads.
-A link to the Regulations on Personal Light Electric Vehicles can be found under FURTHER INFORMATION.
+With the entry into force of the Personal Light Electric Vehicles Regulations on 15 June 2019, the foundations have been laid to allow the use of Personal Light Electric Vehicles with a handlebar or a stanchion on public roads.

 We thereby want to allow for new forms of modern, environmentally-friendly and clean mobility in our cities, while at the same time ensuring safety on our roads.